digitalpulsebe/craft-utm-tracker/README.md

 2. Then tell Composer to load the plugin:

         composer require digitalpulsebe/craft-utm-tracker

+   Or when using Craft 3, use version 1:

+        composer require digitalpulsebe/craft-utm-tracker:^1.0.0

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for UTM Tracker.